Gillette Castle State Park: History

 The home was notably decorated with a number of Tiffany lamps made of broken bottle fragments.
 It also had a heated bed.
 At one time, Gillette shared his home with up to 17 cats.
 For them, he designed finely crafted cat toys.

 Gillette was particularly fond of his 3-mile-long narrow gauge railroad with an elaborate system of switches, trestles, bridges, turnouts, and a tunnel.
-Visitors, which reportedly included Albert Einstein, Helen Hayes, and Charlie Chaplin, could ride the railroad around the estate and speed along the 100-foot-plus cliffs of the Connecticut River.
-The railroad was complete with steam engine and an electric engine, and were later purchased by Lake Compounce in Bristol, Connecticut.
+Visitors, reportedly including Albert Einstein, Helen Hayes, and Charlie Chaplin, could ride the railroad around the estate and speed along the 100-foot-plus cliffs of the Connecticut River.
+The railroad was complete with a steam engine and an electric engine, and were later purchased by Lake Compounce in Bristol, Connecticut.
 The remaining tracks were pulled up and the roadbed converted into walking trails.
 The engines were donated to the park in 1992, and are now on display at the Visitors' Center on the grounds.
 Gillette's "Grand Central Station" train stop still remains along with a replica on its roof of a metal cat figure.

-The grounds also contained a root cellar, walking paths with near-vertical steps, a two-story gable-ended vernacular dwelling for servants, a small period barn, stone-arch bridges, wooded trestles spanning up to 40 ft, and fish pond.
+The grounds also contained a root cellar, walking paths with near-vertical steps, a two-story gable-ended vernacular dwelling for servants, a small period barn, stone-arch bridges, wooden trestles spanning up to 40 ft, and a fish pond.